 Interest works very differently depending on the type of product you have:

 You will find two types of interest rates on a credit card: purchase rate and cash advance rate.
-The purchase rate is what you’re charged to make purchases on the card and the cash advance rate is what you’re charged to withdraw cash using the credit card.
-Credit cards can also offer special interest rates such as introductory 0% rates or balance transfer rates.
+The purchase rate is what you’re charged to make purchases on the card and the cash advance rate is what you’re charged to withdraw cash.
+Credit cards can also offer special interest rates such as 0% or low balance transfer rates.

-Interest rates on personal loans can be fixed or variable and are annual rates.
-These rates used to very much reflect the market, specifically the cash rate, but recently lenders have been moving towards personalising interest rates based on how risky it is to offer you the loan.
+Personal loan interest rates used to very much reflect the market, specifically the cash rate.
+However, lenders, especially non-bank lenders, have been moving towards personalising interest rates based on how risky it is to offer you the loan.

 The interest you are charged will generally be calculated daily.
 Home loans can also either be principal and interest, meaning you’re repaying both the interest you’re being charged and the original amount you borrowed, or interest-only, so you are only repaying the interest accruing on your debt.